Meteor-Community-Packages/meteor-fast-render/README.md

 ### No data is injected when using Meteor Subscription Cache

 When using the subscache package (`ccorcos:subs-cache` or `blockrazor:subscache-c4`) the parameters passed to the subscription must the identical on both Fast Render and Subscache or no data will be injected.

+### No support for publication strategies

+This package could affect the behavior of non-default [publication strategies](https://docs.meteor.com/api/pubsub.html#Publication-strategies).

 ## Debugging